juliancabaleiro/nidaqmx-python-examples/examples/TDMS/README.md

 # TDMS (Technical Data Management Streaming)

 In this mode you cand adquire data and trasnfer it direct from the hard disk.
+Each example has README.md file with aditional information.
 This files can be opened with [nptdms](https://nptdms.readthedocs.io/en/stable/) python library or with the NI add on excel

 ## nptdms